margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 unfolds forever and ever
 in love, one remain
-Thank you for your structure, and overlapping spheres, oh Lord, You manitain our spheres as the stars that shine
+Thank you for your structure, and overlapping spheres, oh Lord, You maintain our spheres as the stars that shine
 Thank you, God, for always being with us.

 <br>